Solve Education: History

-In 2017, Solve Education! launched its mobile learning app, Dawn of Civilization, in Indonesia.
+In 2017, Solve Education! also launched its first learning platform, Dawn of Civilization, in Indonesia.

-Janine Teo, the incumbent chief executive officer, is a member of the high-level advisory group on digital technology at the Asian Development Bank.

 Services

 Dawn of Civilization

 Dawn of Civilization (DoC) is a city-building game which is based on various subjects and itself contains mini-games.
 The game was launched in 2017 and is made to be operated on low-end mobile devices.
-SE! leverages gamification and artificial intelligence to maximizing the ubiquity of mobile phones and broadband to make sure education reaches children and youth in low-income countries.
+SE! leverages gamification and artificial intelligence to maximize the ubiquity of mobile phones and broadband to make sure education reaches children and youth in low-income countries.